geometalab/GhostAR/README.md

 _Figure 4_

-Now open the _Player Settings..._ (on the bottom left in figure 3) and make sure that under _Other Settings_ -> _Identifaction_ the prerequistes aren't higher than your phone specifications.
+Now open the _Player Settings..._ (on the bottom left in figure 3) and make sure that under _Other Settings_ -> _Identifaction_ the prerequisites aren't higher than your phone specifications.
 Also verify if under _XR Settings_ the box _Vuforia Augmented Reality Support_ is checked.

 On your phone you have to activate the developer options and enable _USB debugging_.